qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 `).
 This informs you of how far away the print bed is from the probe.
 You can adjust the knob under the bed and call the same macro again to obtain the new offset.
 This can be repeated for each of the 4 screw points until all are equal within ~0.02mm.
 It will be difficult to obtain better accuracy than that.
-By default, the Beacon probe sets itself to 2.00mm from the center of the print bed after the call to `G28` is made, so therefore we are aiming for all 4 screw positions to report something greater than `z=1.98` and less than `z=2.02`
+By default, the Carto probe sets itself to 2.00mm from the center of the print bed after the call to `G28` is made, so therefore we are aiming for all 4 screw positions to report something greater than `z=1.98` and less than `z=2.02`

+In addition to these, the [SCREWS_TILT_ADJUST](https://github.com/qidi-community/Plus4-Wiki/tree/main/content/Screws-Tilt-Adjust) macro is highly recommended.